How good is your compost?

 What is bad compost?

 Compost that contains toxic or potential toxic elements (chemicals) - it would be rare for domestic (home) compost to be polluted and there are no home tests you can do.
 The best option is to ensure no waste laden with toxic chemicals are added.
-This is often why wood containing preservatives and printed paper are not added.
+This is often why wood containing preservatives and printed paper are not added (although printing inks are largely vegetable based today).
 The use of toxic chemicals like arsenic, chromium and lead was been banned many years ago, so it is not always a case of not adding these items.
 Industrial compost is made and sold conforming to PAS 100 (a BSI pre-standard) - this includes a test to ensure PTEs are below set limits.

 You do not want your compost to 'rob' nitrogen from the soil.
 Immature compost can do this, Your compost should not be phytotoxic (ie dangerous to plants).
 Various organic acids created during both aerobic and anaerobic composting can be phytotoxic - so again you want to ensure you compost is mature.
 You can so a Solvita C/N test at home.
 You can also smell the compost - look for an earthy musty smell - do not spread if you have a fruity or putrid like smell - leave it to aerate and compost further.

 There is general gardening and academic agreement that adding organic matter (compost) to soil is beneficial.
 The HOTBIN team has spent considerable time 'digging' into the subject of soil fertility.
 The science indicates that what really matters is not the total soil organic matter (SOM) but rather the amount of humic substances (a special group of compounds remaining at the end of composting).
 These compounds add the really powerful benefits to soil: water retention, nutrient hold and release, soil aggregation and tilth.

 Do soils vary in the amount of humic substances they contain?